davisgrubin/district_tweets/README.md

 Collection and analysis of tweets by congressional district
 #### What can tweets tell us about the partisan make-up of the congressional districts where they are from?
 #### Could they potentially provide insight into future election outcomes that polls may be unable to?
-  *Main challenges:
-*collecting tweets and filtering into congressional districts.
-*Feature engineering to create preditive model.
-*Creating visualizations to better understand and compare each district.

 # Collecting Data
 ## Twitter Streaming API w/ Tweepy